haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Eyes of Charming
 Wondrous item, uncommon (requires attunement)
 These crystal lenses fit over the eyes.
 They have 3 charges.
 While wearing them, you can expend 1 charge as an action to cast the charm person spell
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 220

 91–00 The efreeti can cast the wish spell three times for you.
 It disappears when it grants the final wish or after 1 hour, and the bottle loses its magic.

 (save DC 13) on a humanoid within 30 feet of you, provided that you and the target can see each other.
 The lenses regain all expended charges daily at dawn.